JuliaSmoothOptimizers/NLPModels.jl/docs/src/tutorial.md

 @info norm(jac(nls, zeros(3)) - C)
 ```

-Another way to define a Nonlinear Least Squares is using `FeasibilityResidual` to
+Another way to define a nonlinear least squares is using `FeasibilityResidual` to
 consider the constraints of a general nonlinear problem as the residual of the NLS.
 ```@example nls
 nlp = ADNLPModel(x->0, # objective doesn't matter,